 Do I pay my provider at the time of service?

 Yes, you must pay your copayment when you see your in-network provider.
 Your copayment amount depends on the health insurance plan you have and the services you are receiving from your provider.

 How can I find out the amount I'm responsible for paying on a claim?

-To find out the amount you are responsible for paying on a claim, log in and visit the Claims section at the top of the page.
-Recent claims are listed on the Claims page.
+To find out the amount you are responsible for paying on a claim, log in and visit the Claims and Usage section.
+Recent claims are listed in this section.
 If you do not see the claim you are looking for, you may search for a specific claim by the date of service.
-Once you have found the claim you are looking for, select the plus sign "+" to view details about that specific claim.
-You can see the amount you are responsible for paying under the Your Part section of the claim detail.

 Why is my HMO provider billing me?

 Sometimes providers send statements to their patients before Blue KC has finished processing and paying the claim.
 You might see a note on the bill that says "Insurance Pending."
 We will send you an Explanation of Benefits (EOB) once we have processed your claim.
 The EOB will tell you how much you owe to your provider.
 If you are still unsure if you owe the provider, call their billing office.
 Please note, if your provider was not in the Blue KC HMO network, you will be responsible for paying all services and fees for seeing that provider.
 You can view your EOBs and details about your claims, including how much you owe, by logging in and visiting the Claims and Usage section.